-- 5) Modified the WorkFirst sanction policy from a four-month period to a twomonth period and implemented a home visit program for clients who do not attend an in-person meeting regarding their IRP prior to termination for noncompliance; - 6) Adjusted funding for the Diversion Cash Assistance (DCA), Tribal TANF Maintenance of Effort (MOE), and WorkFirst contracts; - 7) Gave one-time funding to complete Lean process projects and technical assistance visits to local Community Service Offices (CSOs); and - 8) Implemented a mandatory Orientation for WorkFirst clients.
+- 1) Implementation of a 15% incentive payment, beginning April 15, 2015, to WorkFirst households that participate in their Individual Responsibility Plan (IRP) for 20 hours or more a week; - 2) Implementation of a TANF home visiting service for at-risk expectant parents, families with newborns and young children under age 5, and families receiving Rapid Rehousing services.
+These home visits promote healthy child development and address issues such as maternal and child health, positive parenting, and safe home environments. - 3) Increased funding for work study through the community and technical colleges for WorkFirst clients; - 4) Modified the Additional Requirements for Emergent Needs (AREN) program to a maximum of \$750 per household in a 12-month period rather than in a lifetime; - 5) Modified the WorkFirst sanction policy from a four-month period to a twomonth period and implemented a home visit program for clients who do not attend an in-person meeting regarding their IRP prior to termination for non-compliance; - Adjusted funding for the Diversion Cash Assistance (DCA), Tribal TANF Maintenance of Effort (MOE), and WorkFirst contracts; - 7) Gave one-time funding to complete Lean process projects and technical assistance visits to local Community Service Offices (CSOs); and - 8) Implemented a mandatory Orientation for WorkFirst clients.

-Substitute House Bill (SHB) 2069, Continuation of Safety Net Benefits for Persons Determined to Have a Physical or Mental Disability was signed into law on June 30.
-The bill redefined eligibility for the Aged, Blind or Disabled (ABD) program by making it less restrictive than SSI disability criteria, reducing the minimum incapacity duration from 12 to nine months, and reducing consideration of an individual's ability to perform past work from 15 to 10 years.
+Substitute House Bill (SHB) 2069, Continuation of Safety Net Benefits for Persons Determined to Have a Physical or Mental Disability, was signed into law on June 30.
+The bill redefined eligibility for the Aged, Blind or Disabled (ABD) program by making it less restrictive than SSI disability criteria, reducing the minimum incapacity duration from 12 to 9 months, and reducing consideration of an individual's ability to perform past work from 15 to 10 years.
 The less restrictive disability standard will be in place for 18 months only, from January 1, 2014 through June 30, 2015.
 After that, the program will revert back to the more restrictive standards now in place.
 The bill also replaced the current mechanism for determining potential eligibility for Housing and Essential Needs (HEN).
 To be potentially eligible for HEN currently, an individual must receive Medical Care Services (MCS).
 SHB 2069 replaced the MCS requirement for HEN with an incapacity determination by DSHS intended to identify individuals who are "eligible for referral" to HEN services.
 MCS eligibility was also narrowed to only ABD and HEN recipients who are ineligible for Medicaid expansion.
 The effective dates for these changes range from January 1, 2014 to July 1, 2015 (Section 2 only).

-Second Engrossed Substitute House Bill (2ESSHB) 1971, Concerning Communications Services Reform was signed into law on June 30.
+Second Engrossed Substitute House Bill (2ESSHB) 1971, Concerning

+Communications Services Reform, was signed into law on June 30.
 The bill repealed the excise tax that funds the Washington Telephone Assistance Program (WTAP) and required the program to be funded by a biennial State General Fund appropriation.
 It prohibited WTAP enrollment from exceeding appropriated funds for the program and required DSHS to close WTAP if there was a danger of overspending.
 The effective date for the legislation is August 1, 2013.